tmarfil/nginx-api-gateway-for-k8s/docs/class1/module1/lab1.rst

 .. attention::

-   You can restore the lab to back to a clean state at any time with the ``start-over`` flag.
+   You can restore the lab back to a clean state at any time with the ``start-over`` flag.

    .. code-block:: bash